tc39/proposal-private-fields/README.md

 ### A Brief Introduction

 Private field names are represented as an identifier prefixed with the `#` character.
 Private field definitions create immutable bindings which are lexically confined to their containing class body and are not reified.
-In the following example, `#x` and `#y` are private slots whose type is guaranteed to be **Number**.
+In the following example, `#x` and `#y` identify private fields whose type is guaranteed to be **Number**.

 ```js
 class Point {